Rehab Centers Bishop, CA

 Lone Pine Indian Health Clinic - 61.9 miles from Bishop, CA

-Lone Pine Indian Health Clinic is a residential rehab center in Lone Pine, California that is located in the 93545 zip code.
-Lone Pine Indian Health Clinic provides substance use education, family counseling and group counseling.
-It provides outpatient services, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+Lone Pine Indian Health Clinic is an inpatient rehab facility in Lone Pine, CA that is situated in the 93545 zip code.
+Lone Pine Indian Health Clinic provides individual counseling, substance use education and marital/couples counseling.
+It provides outpatient services, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.

 Address: 1150 S. Goodwin Road, Lone Pine, CA 93545 in Inyo County